Riemann-Hilbert problems for the resolved conifold: Introduction

 Classical mirror symmetry \cite{COGP,Giv} relates the periods of a Calabi-Yau threefold $Y$ to generating functions for enumerative invariants of a mirror Calabi-Yau threefold $X$.
 This can be viewed as an identification between two variations of Hodge structures (VHS).
 On one side is the classical VHS on the moduli space of complex structures on $Y$, considered in a neighbourhood of a maximally unipotent degeneration.
 On the other is a VHS over the complexified K{\"a}her cone of $X$, constructed from the genus 0 Gromov-Witten (GW) invariants of $X$.

-There is an obvious asymmetry here, in that the moduli of complex structures on $Y$ is a global space with interesting topology, which we are choosing to view near a given boundary point, whereas on the other side, the complexified K{\"a}her cone of $X$ has no interesting topology.
-To remove this, we would like to see the complexified K{\"a}hler cone as a neighbourhood of a boundary point in a larger space with non-trivial topology.
+There is an obvious asymmetry here, in that the moduli space of complex structures on $Y$ is a global space with interesting topology, which we are choosing to view near a given boundary point, whereas on the other side, the complexified K{\"a}her cone of $X$ has no interesting topology.
+To remove this asymmetry, we would like to see the complexified K{\"a}hler cone as (the universal cover of) a punctured neighbourhood of a boundary point in a larger space with non-trivial topology.
 Moreover one would like to be able to extend the VHS on the K{\"a}hler cone to a global VHS on this `stringy' K{\"a}hler moduli space.
 Mirror symmetry should then give rise to a map between the complex moduli space of $X$ and the stringy K{\"a}hler moduli space of $Y$, identifying the two VHS.

 Our best hope for a mathematical definition of such a stringy K{\"a}hler moduli space is via the space of stability conditions \cite{Br1,Do} on the derived category of coherent sheaves $\D(X)=\D^b\Coh(X)$.
 In fact this space $\Stab(X)$ is better thought of as being mirror to the space of deformations of the category $\D(Y)$, which contains the classical moduli space of complex structures on $Y$ within it (see \cite[Section 7]{Br2}).
-On this larger space one should expect a generalization of the concept of a VHS referred to in \cite{KKP} as a non-commutative VHS.
-Nonetheless, the general conclusion remains that one should seek a geometric structure on the space of stability conditions which reproduces the A-model VHS in the large volume limit.
+On this larger space one should expect a generalization of the notion of a VHS, which is referred to in \cite{KKP} as a non-commutative VHS.
+Nonetheless, the general conclusion remains the same: we should seek a geometric structure on the space of stability conditions which reproduces the A-model VHS in the large volume limit.

 The definition of the GW invariants of $X$ is too geometric in nature to generalise to the derived category $\D(X)$.
 Instead, the natural enumerative invariants associated to points of the space $\Stab(X)$ are (generalized) DT invariants \cite{JS,KS1}, which encode the virtual Euler characteristics of moduli spaces of stable objects of each given Chern character.
-Although rank 1 DT invariants are known to encode equivalent data to the GW invariants \cite{MNOP,PP}, the two systems of invariants have very different formal properties.
-In particular, it is not at all clear how to extract a VHS from DT theory: in the case of GW theory this arises from the geometric properties of the compactification of the moduli of stable maps.
+Although rank one DT invariants are known to encode equivalent data to the GW invariants \cite{MNOP,PP}, the two systems of invariants have very different formal properties.
+In particular, it is not at all clear how to extract a VHS from DT theory; in the case of GW theory this arises from the geometric properties of the compactification of the moduli of stable maps.